What is a fracture?

 Pain and analgesia

-Your child’s pain will be reduced after the fracture is aligned and the plaster is applied.
-Some pain can be expected for 48 to 72 hours after discharge from hospital.
+Your child’s pain should be reduced after the fracture is aligned and the plaster is applied.
+Some pain can be expected for 48 to 72 hours after discharge.
 This can be controlled with oral pain medications.
 If you are unsure, please ask the nursing staff.

 Exercises and mobility

-- Those parts free of plaster should be exercised frequently.
+- those parts not enclosed by plaster should be exercised frequently.

-- Keep the fingers moving constantly—e.g.five minutes out of every waking hour for first three days.
+- toes should be moved for five minutes out of every waking hour for the first three days.

 School and sports